Mini Hatch: Battery electric (J01; 2023)

 The fourth-generation battery electric Mini hatchback was unveiled on 1 September 2023.
 Exclusively available as a 3-door hatchback, the model is marketed as the Mini Cooper regardless of the trim level.
 European sales started in 2024.
 A heavily refreshed version of the third-generation Mini Hatch is sold alongside this generation since 2024 as the internal combustion engined (ICE) option.
 The J01 Cooper is available in two configurations, Cooper E and Cooper SE.

 The model was developed and produced by Spotlight Automotive, a joint venture between BMW Group and Great Wall Motor, at a newly built manufacturing plant in Zhangjiagang, Jiangsu, China.
 The first mass-produced units rolled off from the plant on 14 October 2023.
-Mini’s Oxford Plant in Oxford, England, is set to begin production of the electric J01 in 2026.
+Mini's Oxford Plant in Oxford, England, was set to begin production of the electric J01 in 2026.
+In 2025, the plan to production of electric model in Oxford plant was paused, leaving China as the only plant to produce the model.

 The Cooper receives a simplified interior layout, where a fully circular OLED touchscreen in the centre with a 240 mm diameter based on the OS9 operating system becomes the only physical display in the interior.